 If any of these are in question or missing you could be looking at an appeal, but remember this is not a guarantee so still manage to mitigate claims costs.

-I will share with you the 3 questions I use when I first learn of a claim, but what I want you to take away with you is that HOW you structure your questions can be the difference between a successful or unsuccessful outcome.
+I will share with you the 3 questions I use when I first learn of a claim, but the key is HOW you structure your questions can be the difference between a successful or unsuccessful outcome.

-You want to create questions that avoid “yes” or “no” responses wherever possible.
+You want to create questions for the injured worker that avoid “yes” or “no” responses wherever possible.
 You will note that question 3 could be a yes or no response, but that it is set up to create further exploration.

 We will discuss this more later on.